Gooderham Building: Architecture and art

 The Gooderham Building is well-known both for its narrow wedge shape and for the mural on its back wall.
 The Flatiron Mural by renowned Canadian artist Derek Michael Besant uses a trompe-l'œil effect to not only make the wall appear to have more windows than it does, but to also give it a more mobile effect by having its edges 'fluttering' away where they are not 'tacked' down.
 It is a picture of the Perkins Building, which is located directly across the street.

 The building has a Romanesque cornice and frieze above the arched windows on the 4th floor.
 The main entrance located on Wellington Street makes use of a French Gothic archway.
 The foundation is made of sandstone.
 The steep copper roof has eight gable dormers: four on the south facade and four on the north facade.

 With its linear pattern of fenestration distributed equally on all floors, it conveys a light feeling of a corporate office building.
 The Gooderham Building is set on a high foundation that reaches half a storey above the ground.
 These days, it is still being used as an office building.
 The 1st floor uses rectangular sliding windows on the south side, but it has fixed windows on the north side.
 Conversely, on the 2nd floor, it uses fixed windows on the south side and rectangular sliders on the north side.
 On the 3rd, 4th and 5th floors, the Gooderham Building has single-hung and arch-hung windows.

 The Gooderham Building has three entrances.
 Two of the entrances lead to the pub in the basement known as The Flatiron and Firkin.
 Entrance doors are in pairs, and have wooden frames for windows.
 The pub in the basement has a large patio around the south side of the building.
 Entrances for the pub are located in the basement and the 1st floor on the Front Street side.
 There is no public access to the pub from the building.
 The entrance for the Flatiron Building is located on the north side, and is made up of fanciful pinnacle dormers and arch frames with French Gothic styling.

 Berczy Park

+Berczy Park is a small park located behind the Gooderham Building at Front Street and Wellington Street in Toronto.
+The site was home to several buildings with the most notable being the Clarendon Hotel around the mid-19th century.
+By the late 19th century and early 20th century, commercial buildings ranging from offices, wholesalers, jewellers and lithographers occupied the area: